R v Woollin

-R v Woollin was a decision of the highest court of law-defining in English criminal law, in which the subject of intention in mens rea, especially for murder was examined and refined.
+R v Woollin was an English criminal law case in which the House of Lords clarified the type of intention required to establish the mens rea of murder.
+The House ultimately quashed Woollin’s murder conviction and substituted a conviction of manslaughter.

 Facts

-Having given various explanations for his three-month-old son's injuries in the ambulance and in the first two police interviews, Woollin eventually admitted that he had 'lost his cool' when his son had choked on his food.
+Having given various explanations for his three-month-old son's injuries in the ambulance and in the first two police interviews, Woollin eventually admitted that he had 'lost his cool' when his son would not stop crying for hours.
 He had picked him up, shaken him and thrown him across the room with considerable force towards a pram next to a wall about 5 ft away.
 He stated that he had not intended nor thought that he would kill the child and had not wanted the child to die.
 His actions caused the infant's death as the child hit the floor hard, missing the pram.

 Appeals

-Woollin's murder conviction was quashed (but not so in the Court of Appeal); leave having been given by the House not the lower court, as the jury instructions were there had to be "substantial risk" of death or grievous bodily harm, which was held to be far wider in scope than virtual certainty; and the actions duly considered in the round on the facts stated as proven by the jury fell short of virtual certainty.
+Woollin's murder conviction was upheld in the Court of Appeal.
+The House of Lords, not the lower court, gave leave to appeal as the jury instructions were that there had to be "substantial risk" of death or grievous bodily harm, which was held to be far wider in scope than virtual certainty; and the actions duly considered in the round on the facts stated as proven by the jury fell short of virtual certainty.
+The Lords quashed the conviction.